romi/romi-robots-docs/docs/wip-peter/index.md

-So the Romi system consists of: the rcom-registry service, of which there must be one and only one active on the local network, one or more Romi apps to control cameras and CNCs, all with a distinct name, and then your Python script (or C++ or Javascript application) that ties everything together so you can get your stuff done.
+So the Romi system consists of: the rcom-registry service, of which there must be one and only one active on the local network, one or more Romi apps to control cameras and CNCs, all with distinct names, and then your Python script (or C++ or Javascript application) that ties everything together so you can get your stuff done.